David Cameron: Foreign Secretary (2023–2024)

+Political positions

 Self-description of views

 Cameron described himself in December 2005 as a "modern compassionate conservative" and spoke of a need for a new style of politics, saying that he was "fed up with the Punch and Judy politics of Westminster".
 He was "certainly a big Thatcher fan, but I don't know whether that makes me a Thatcherite", saying he was a "liberal Conservative", though "not a deeply ideological person."
-As Leader of the Opposition, Cameron asserted that he did not intend to oppose the government as a matter of course, and would offer his support in areas of agreement.
+As leader of the opposition, Cameron asserted that he did not intend to oppose the government as a matter of course, and would offer his support in areas of agreement.
 He has urged politicians to concentrate more on improving people's happiness and "general well-being", instead of focusing solely on "financial wealth".
 There were claims that he described himself to journalists at a dinner during the leadership contest as the "heir to Blair".

 In his first Conservative conference speech as party leader in Bournemouth in 2006, he described the National Health Service as "one of the 20th Century's greatest achievements".
-He went on to say, "Tony Blair explained his priorities in three words: education, education, education.
+He went on to say: "Tony Blair explained his priorities in three words: education, education, education.
 I can do it in three letters: N.H.S."
-He also talked about his severely disabled son, Ivan, concluding "So, for me, it is not just a question of saying the NHS is safe in my hands—of course it will be.
+He also talked about his severely disabled son, Ivan, concluding: "So, for me, it is not just a question of saying the NHS is safe in my hands—of course it will be.
 My family is so often in the hands of the NHS, so I want them to be safe there."